Ronald L. Meek: Life and career

-In 1944, he married a communist activist, Rona Stephenson (better known as Rona Bailey), though they were soon divorced again.
-Meek revealed himself to be the brightest Marxian thinker of his generation in New Zealand; his first monograph, a pamphlet called "Maori Problems Today" (1943), discussed a topic which had previously been largely ignored by the Communist Party of New Zealand.
+Meek's first published monograph, a pamphlet called Maori Problems Today (1942), discussed a topic which had previously received little attention from the Communist Party of New Zealand.
 His 1946 lecture to the Wellington Branch of the New Zealand Geographical Society on Maori emancipation was published in the New Zealand Geographer.
+Meek's 1976 book Social Science and the Ignoble Savage was partly inspired by his New Zealand experience.